MicrosoftDocs/microsoft-365-community/Community/power-automate-vs-logic-apps.md

 Power Automate and Azure Logic apps are workflow services that can automate your processes business or system and integrate with Microsoft and 3rd party services with over 300 connectors - these powerful services are designed to get you going quickly building the workflow between business services providing that familiarity without having the steep learning curve.

-**Power Automate** are built _on top of Azure Logic apps_ to provide both a user friendly and focused experience within Office 365 that can easy to get end-users going once assigned a license.
+**Power Automate** are built _on top of Azure Logic apps_ to provide both a user friendly and focused experience within Office 365 that can easy to get end-users going once assigned a appropriate license.

 **Azure Logic apps** provide the same user friendly designer surface as Power Automate with the option to integrate on a more technical level with other services, advanced development tools and complex solutions, if required.